wreckbeck/book-review-site/README.md

 ## Wave 2 - Adding CSS

 In This wave you will add CSS styling to change the appearance of the site.

-You will be adding an external stylesheet named `style.css`.
+You will be have one main CSS document named `style.css`, that will hold styles that apply to every page.
+There will also be three additional CSS documents for to each HTML page's specific styles, named `index.css`, `eleoquentRuby.css`, and `contact.css`.

+**Each html page should link to to two style sheets:** 'style.css' first, and then css document that corresponds to it (index.css, eleoquentRuby.css, or contact.css).
+That will ensure that the specific styles override the generic ones.

 In the style sheet you will be practicing how to:

--  Place the Header/Title section across the top of the site with a border and appropriate background color
+-  Give the Header and footer sections a border and background color
--  Provide an appropriate background color for the main content section
+-  Give the main content section a background color
--  Select appropriate fonts & colors for text on the site
+-  Apply a new font to the entire page (ex: Helvetica or Arial)
+-  Italicize any book titles that appear in the text content of the page
+-  Apply a new color to each heading element
--  Make the navigation links display different colors when the mouse rolls over the link
+-  Display a different color when the mouse rolls over the navigational links
--  Use CSS styling to hide the bullet-points of the unordered lists in the site
+-  Hide the bullet-points of the unordered lists in the site
--  Place the Footer section across the entire bottom of the site with a border and an appropriate background color

 Page Specific Styling:
 -  `index.html`
-	-  use CSS styling to hide the bullet-points of the unordered list containing the book images
-	-  use CSS styling to make all the images the same height
+	-  Make all the images the same width
 -  `eloquentRuby.html`
-	-  The __Eloquent Ruby__ book image should be left-aligned with the details about the book to the right of it
+  - Give each review a background color of light gray
+  - Change the line-height of the review's paragraphs to 150%
 -  `contact.html`
+  - Center all the text of the main content (excluding content in header and footer elements)
-	-  The site maintainer photo should be left-aligned and the message about contacting the site maintainer to the right of it
+  - Round the corners of the site maintainer image

-When you are finished review your changes with your tablemate.
+When you are finished review your changes with your chair pair.

 ## Extensions
 - Create another page for a book you have found useful and link it into the navigation of the site.
--  Attempt to create a more complex layout with content side-by-side as you feel appropriate.
+- Import a new font from Google Fonts to apply to heading elements